ucodery/CodeWritersClub/README.md

+> howdy 🤠 It's great to see you 👋 Note that this project is still in the concept phase.
+It is chaning a lot, and probably doesn't contain all the information you need.
+If you would like to help make it better reach out!
+Open an issue, or submit a PR, or just DM me.
+If you still want to put your name down for a future club, knowing all this, go ahead and check out [Joining](#Joining) and we won't forget about you!
 # Code Writers Club
 A code writers club is a group of individuals that meet regularly to review each other's code projects.
 They provide a support group that encourage continuing